ttntm/ttntm/src/blog/21-migrating-to-11ty.md

 I can recommend reading {% ext "this article", "https://www.smashingmagazine.com/2021/03/eleventy-static-site-generator/" %} for preparation; it's pretty detailed and you'll get a working mini-site out of it, but it's probably best suited for people that already have experience working with SSGs.
 I know that I had to scroll up and down a bit in order to collect all the necessary answers to questions that arose while doing things.

-The {% ext "official 11ty docs", "https://www.11ty.dev/docs/" %} are also a great place to get acquainted with and having a look at some of the {% ext "starter projects", "https://www.11ty.dev/docs/starter/" %} won't hurt either - most universal one I came across was one called {% ext "eleventastic", "https://github.com/maxboeck/eleventastic" %}.
+The {% ext "official 11ty docs", "https://www.11ty.dev/docs/" %} are also a great place to get acquainted with and having a look at some {% ext "starter projects", "https://www.11ty.dev/docs/starter/" %} won't hurt either - most universal one I came across was one called {% ext "eleventastic", "https://github.com/maxboeck/eleventastic" %}.
 I ended up re-building this site from scratch 'cause I feel that I'm generally doing better that way compared to having to deal with what other people might prefer in terms of configuration, folder structure etc.

 The following notes are a slightly improved version of my working notes; I'm glad if they can help "as is" but I'd also appreciate questions in case there's too much I didn't explicitly write down.